sarusso/Reyns/README.md

 ## Introduction and basics

-Reyns allow you to manage a set of *services* (defined trought Docker images and run as Docker containers) by defining how to build, run and interconnect them in a *project*.
+Reyns allow you to manage a set of *services* (defined through Docker images and run as Docker containers) by defining how to build, run and interconnect them in a *project*.

 Reyns comes with a base Docker image which you should build all your services, where Supervisor and SSH are installed and configured by default.
 The default user is named "reyns" and it has the SSH keys for accessing every other service you create on top of the base image.
-Please note that in production you may want to change or remove the SSH keys.
+Please note that in production you may want to change the SSH keys and/or the rndc (DNS) key in the "keys" folder.

-A project is organized in folders: each service must have its own folder and by default they have to be contained in a top-level folder named "services".
-Inside the folder of a service, you have to place a Dockerfile wich starts with the line:
+A project is organised in folders: each service must have its own folder and by default they have to be contained in a top-level folder named "services".
+Inside the folder of a service, you have to place a Dockerfile which starts with the line:

 	FROM reyns/reyns-base-ubuntu14.04